MJF vs SLS: Plastic Powder Bed Fusion 3D Printers Comparison

 While most SLS and MJF printers offer multiple materials, switching between these materials is often not easy—for larger industrial printers, it might take a day or more because the machine has to be thoroughly cleaned of the prior material to avoid printing errors.
 As a result, customers of large SLS and MJF printers normally have printers dedicated to a single material.
 The Fuse Series simplifies this workflow and allows for switching within an hour between materials that use the same base component, and a couple of hours between other materials.

 When comparing the most cost efficient options available on the market today, the most popular MJF printer and the most popular SLS platform offer the same number of materials—four.
-The HP Jet Fusion 4200 (starting at $270,000) offers four materials, Nylon 12, Nylon 11, Nylon 12 Glass Filled, and TPU, while the Formlabs Fuse 1+ 30W (starting at $27,999) offers Nylon 12, Nylon 11, Nylon 12 Glass Filled Powder, and Nylon 11 Carbon Fiber Powder, with more materials in development.
+The HP Jet Fusion 4200 (starting at $270,000) offers four materials, Nylon 12, Nylon 11, Nylon 12 Glass Filled, and TPU, while the Formlabs Fuse 1+ 30W (starting at $27,999) offers Nylon 12, Nylon 11, Nylon 12 Glass Filled Powder, Nylon 11 Carbon Fiber Powder, and TPU with more materials in development.

 As with any 3D printing technology, the materials themselves are what have the largest impact on performance, and because both SLS and MJF parts are mostly isotropic, it’s the polymer structure that has the biggest impact on strength, ruggedness, and durability.
 In this respect, SLS and MJF printers are virtually identical.